- Co Down, Ireland

 Leontia Flynn was born in County Down in 1974, and completed a Ph.D. at Queen's University, Belfast.
 In 2001 she won an Eric Gregory Award.

 Leontia Flynn lives in Ireland and is Research Fellow at the Seamus Heaney Centre for Poetry.
-Two further collections of poetry have been published: Drives (2008); and Profit and Loss (2011), a Poetry Book Society Choice.
-Profit and Loss was shortlisted for the 2011 T. S. Eliot Prize.
+Three further collections of poetry have been published: Drives (2008); Profit and Loss (2011), a Poetry Book Society Choice; and The Radio (2017).
+Profit and Loss and The Radio were both shortlisted for the T. S. Eliot Prize.

 The eminent poet-critic Tom Paulin has described Leontia Flynn’s poetry as ‘smart as a whip, lyrical, always on point – the real, right thing’, and, given the freewheeling originality and assuredness of her debut collection, These Days (2004), it is hard to dissent from such a verdict.